 - Select the app package (the zip file you’ve downloaded), and Upload.

-- After uploading the app, visit this URL to grant permissions: https://login.microsoftonline.com/common/adminconsent?client_id=4b31569a-93e8-4d89-9958-d148f2dd03da&redirect_uri=https://api.wisq.com/api/teamsApp/config/authorize
+- After uploading the app, visit this URL to grant permissions.
+You must be signed into Wisq when granting permissions: https://login.microsoftonline.com/common/adminconsent?client_id=4b31569a-93e8-4d89-9958-d148f2dd03da&redirect_uri=https://api.wisq.com/api/teamsApp/config/authorize

 - We’ve included additional information about these permissions below.